alexjuhan/UCI_Cybersecurity/PenetrationTest/PenetrationTestReport.md

 ```
 Affected Hosts: 192.168.14.35
 ```

-Remediation

 ```
-Implement input validation to remove this vulnerability.
+Remediation: Implement input validation to remove this vulnerability.
 Ensure that only
 allowed inputs are accepted.
 One of the text fields had this employed, however
 our team circumvented it by changing “script” to “scSCRIPTript,” which avoided
 the detection of the second instance of the word script hidden inside the first.
 ```

 Vulnerability 2 Findings
 ```
 Our test uncovered a number of back-end vulnerabilities such as directory
 traversal.
 ```
 ```
-Type: (Web app /Linux OS/Windows OS)
+Type: Linux OS
 ```
 ```
 Risk Rating: Critical
 ```

-Description

 ```
-The Linux server was found at totallrekall.xyz.
+Description: The Linux server was found at totallrekall.xyz.
 Utilizing directory traversal, our
 team was able to navigate through various directories by adding various
 endings to the site address such as totallrekall.xyz/index.php/admin/.
 ```